stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

 Installing FreeSurfer on Ubuntu 12.04 :
 ---------------------------------------------------------------

 1. [Download](http://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall) the latest .tar.gz binaries from the Freesurfer Wiki.

-2. This can also be done from the commandline instead of the webpage:
+This can also be done from the commandline instead of the webpage:

     ```
-    fsFtpDir="ftp://surfer.nmr.mgh.harvard.edu/pub/dist/freesurfer/5.2.0"
-    fsFtpFilename="freesurfer-Linux-centos4_x86_64-stable-pub-v5.2.0.tar.gz"
+    fsFtpDir="ftp://surfer.nmr.mgh.harvard.edu/pub/dist/freesurfer/5.3.0-HCP"
+    fsFtpFilename="freesurfer-Linux-centos4_x86_64-stable-pub-v5.3.0-HCP.tar.gz"
     fsLocalDirName=`echo "$fsFtpFilename" | sed 's/\.tar\.gz//' | sed 's/\.tgz//'`
     cd ~/Downloads
-    wget ${fsFtpDir}/${fsFtpFilename}
+    curl -O ${fsFtpDir}/${fsFtpFilename}

     # …and to resume a failed download:
     curl -C - -o ${fsFtpFilename} ${fsFtpDir}/${fsFtpFilename}
     ```

-3. Confirm that the download is valid:
+2. Confirm that the download is valid:

     ```
     sh <<EOF